gitgold316/JavaProgrammingApplication2023/week03/README.md

-This repostiory contains Java practice code and assigments used in the Java Programming Applications course
+This repostiory contains Java practice code and assigments used in the Java Programming Applications course.
+Welcome all~~